 ECE 416 - Biosensors

-Grading: Six homework assignments (30% of grade), six in-class mini-exams (45% of grade) and one term paper project (25% of grade).
+Grading: Five homework assignments (40% of grade), fourteen online mini-exams (30% of grade) and one term paper project (30% of grade).
 For the term paper, each student develops a new biosensor-related idea in the format of a National Science Foundation research proposal that incorporates an abstract, literature review, background/significance, preliminary data, and approach.

 - Introduction to the field of biosensors, applications, and the use of

 - The design and capabilities of bioselective layers

 - Mass transport and biosensing in a flow stream